jeudi 12 septembre 2013

 -what about your first album, how did you wrote and recorded it?

 SP- It was written between winter 2011 and summer 2012.
 We recorded demo after demo and played shows.
 When it came time to finally record it professionally with Kevin Bernsten we had been playing these songs for a while.
 We tracked everything in 2 and a half days at Developing Nations.

 HP- The recording process was really smooth.
 Kevin knows exactly what he's doing and is such an easy guy to work with.

 -how did you get signed on A389?
 I supposed that the fact that hey are based in Baltimore like you made it quite a "logical" thing?

--did the "trash metal revival" of the last years played a part in the obvious trash metal influences in your music or were you from the start directly into old trash bands?
+-did the "thrash metal revival" of the last years played a part in the obvious thrash metal influences in your music or were you from the start directly into old thrash bands?

 SP- Of course we listened to tons of the newer bands coming out a few years ago but for the most part we mainly took influence from the older bands.